 There are several other connection points on the motherboard which you will or may need to use.
-These include the connector for the second serial port's port bracket, the CD-ROM drive audio input connectors, the IR port connector, Wake-up On LAN (WOL) connector and the connector for the TV-Out port bracket on the BIW2A-AT.
+These include the connector for the second serial port's port bracket, the CD-ROM drive audio input connectors, the IR port connector, Wake-up On LAN (WOL) connector and the connector for the TV-Out port bracket on the enhanced version of the BIW1M.